Walfred-MA/Ctyper/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About ctyper

-Ctype is a tool to genotype complex CNVs (copy number variation) in NGS (Next-Generation Sequencing) data using pangenome database.
+Ctype is a command line tool to genotype complex CNVs (copy number variation) in NGS (Next-Generation Sequencing) data using pangenome database.

 The results will be represented as pangenome alleles, which is defined as genic segments with locally phased variants that are combinatorially heritable mostly range in 15-50 kb, about the size of "Haplotype blocks" or "LD-blocks".